LeishMarrero/Surfs_Up/README.md

 # Surfs_Up
 Module 9 Analysis
 ## Overview of Project
-Weather analysis for investor opening a Surf ad Shake shop, serving surfboards and ice cream to locals and turists in Oahu.
-Investor wants to determine if the surf and ice cream shop business is sustainable year-round.
+Weather analysis for investor opening a Surf ad Shake shop, serving surfboards and ice cream to locals and tourists in Oahu.
+The investor wants to determine if the surf and ice cream shop business is sustainable year-round.
 ## Purpose
-The purpose of this project is to analize the temperature trends for June and December using SQLite, SQAlchemy, Jupyter Notebook, and VS Code.
+This project aims to analyze the temperature trends for June and December using SQLite, SQAlchemy, Jupyter Notebook, and VS Code.
 ## Results
 ### Temperature Results for June
 ![Juneanalysis](Juneanalysis.png)